FHIR/sql-on-fhir-v2/input/pagecontent/functional-model.md

-## FHIRPath subset
+## The FHIRPath Subset

-ViewDefnitions use [minimal subset of FHIRPath](https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/StructureDefinition-ViewDefinition.html#supported-fhirpath-functionality) to make implementation as simple as possible.
-As well spec introduces few special functions:
+ViewDefnitions use [minimal subset of FHIRPath](https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/StructureDefinition-ViewDefinition.html#fhirpath-functionality) to make implementation as simple as possible.

+The specification also introduces two special functions:
-* `getResourceKey` - inderectly get resource id.
-Sometimes it could be complicated, that's why this layer of indirection!
+* `getResourceKey` - Indirectly get a resource's id.
+Since it my not be straightforward to access a resource's id, this layer of indirection is useful
-* `getReferenceKey(resourceType)` - similar function to get id from reference
+* `getReferenceKey(resourceType)` - A similar function to get an id from a reference

-## Functions / Keywords
+## The Functions in Detail

-Let’s walk through every function in detail with examples
+Let’s walk through every function in detail with examples:

-### column
+### The `column` Function

-The column function extracts elements into columns using FHIRPath expressions.
-The algorithm starts by receiving a list of {name, path} pairs.
+`column` extracts elements into tabular columns using FHIRPath expressions.
+The algorithm for this function begins by receiving a list of {name, path} pairs.
 For each record in the given context, it evaluates the path expression to extract the desired elements.
 The resulting values are then added as columns to the output row.

 ```json
 {